A Complete Guide to Resume Screening: Definition, Checklist, Tools

 Published on December 1st, 2022

 The hiring process can get chaotic and overwhelming to any amateur or even an experienced HR manager or recruiter!
-It is extremely time consuming and effortful to pick the right person for the right position at the right time.
+It is extremely time-consuming and effortful to pick the right person for the right position at the right time.
 Having a well-defined resume screening process makes the job accurate and efficient.
 Let’s take a look at how we can up our screening game in this blog!

 What is resume screening?

 It is one of the most important slices of the larger pre-employment screening process.
-The decision of whether the applicant is qualified is based on relevant information like education, experience, skills.
+The decision of whether the applicant is qualified is based on relevant information like education, experience, and skills.
 An effective screening process helps you find the perfect fit for the organization.
 Along with that, you are also sure that the candidate possesses the right kind of skills and talents that directly contribute the overall growth and goal of the organization.
-With an effective screening process in place, you not only achieve the goal of hiring the most qualified and best-fitting applicant, but you are also bringing a reliable new asset onboard.
+With an effective screening process in place, you not only achieve the goal of hiring the most qualified and best-fitting applicant, but you are also bringing a reliable new asset on board.

 How are resumes screened?

 When a recruiter reviews each individual resume on their own it is called manual resume screening.
 It is accomplished without any assistance from an automated system or processing methods.
 This is certainly one of the most cumbersome ways of screening a resume.
-This can also fatigue the recruiter and in turn cause them to miss out on vital information about the candidate’s skills and talents and where they fit in your organization.
+This can also fatigue the recruiter and in turn, cause them to miss out on vital information about the candidate’s skills and talents and where they fit in your organization.

 Even though both are effective ways of resume screening, many professionals come to an agreement that automated screening is efficient for lower positions and manual screening is well suited for higher positions.